Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a

 Yeah, definitely value-for-money.
 It’s got a great sound for the price and really nice to play.

 Although this guitar has an MSRP of like $500, in reality (the funny thing with guitar prices!) you will probably find it for between $350 – $400.

 More Info and Where to Buy

-Check out the links below to learn more about the Celebrity Standard and some online stores where it?s available.
+Check out the links below to learn more about the Celebrity Standard and some online stores where it is available.

 Thanks for reading and I hope this review has helped you to learn more about this guitar.
-Check out more guitar under 500 reviews at the link below.
+Check out more guitars under 500 reviews at the link below.